📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 If we had to specify all the possibilities related to the financing rate, we would be here forever, so let’s get straight to the basics.

-The financing term, the amount of the initial payment, the fixed or variable rate, and the quality of the guarantees,… all these can interfere with the financing rate.
+Factors such as the loan term, size of the down payment, fixed or variable interest rates, and the strength of the guarantees can all affect the financing rate.

 Portugal’s financing rate is not high when compared with other European countries.